AMReX-Fluids/IAMR/Docs/sphinx_documentation/source/RunningProblems.rst

 Time Stepping
 -------------

-The first three inputs below do not take a prefix.
-Note that the first two are both specified, both criteria are used and the simulation still stop when the first criterion is hit.
+The inputs below do not take a prefix.
+Note that if the first two are both specified, both criteria are used and the simulation still stop when the first criterion is hit.
-The simulation will stop when either the number of steps reaches max_step or time reaches stop_time.
+The simulation will stop when either the number of steps reaches :cpp:`max_step` or time reaches :cpp:`stop_time`.
+Note that if the code reaches :cpp:`stop_time` then the final time step will be shortened so as to end exactly at :cpp:`stop_time`, not past it.

 +----------------------+-----------------------------------------------------------------------+-------------+--------------+
 |                      | Description                                                           |   Type      | Default      |